Endometriosis: the undetected gynaecological condition

-When endometrial cells grow outside the womb, it can lead to excruciating pain and infertility.
-In Switzerland, 1 in 10 women is affected by this benign, but painful, chronic condition.
+When endometrial cells grow outside the womb, it can lead to significant pain and to infertility.
+In Switzerland, 1 in 10 women suffer from endometriosis.
+What is endometriosis?
+And what helps to prevent it?
+About the causes, diagnosis and treatment.

-Lower abdominal cramps, back pain, lack of concentration, fatigue, diarrhoea: every month women with endometriosis suffer these agonising symptoms.
-Since they can be mistaken for regular period pain, it often take several years for a diagnosis.
+Lower abdominal cramps, back pain, fatigue, intestinal problems: every month, women with endometriosis suffer these agonising symptoms.
+Since they can be mistaken for regular period pain, it often takes several years to get a diagnosis.

 How the condition manifests varies from woman to woman.
 The extent of spread in the body is not related to the symptoms; smaller sites can cause severe pain, while women with extensive sites may not be aware of their condition.

-• Severe lower abdominal pain before and during menstruation
+• Severe lower abdominal pain before and during the period

 • Heavy or prolonged periods